kevinpt/symbolator/doc/index.rst

 Sphinx Extension
 ----------------

-A Symbolator extension is avaiable for the Sphinx document generation system.
+A Symbolator extension is available for the Sphinx document generation system.
 It adds a new "symbolator" directive that allows you to convert inline component or module declarations into an image without manually running Symbolator.

 .. code-block:: rst